pmcder/negotiation-assist/README.md

 The focus of this project is the memento pattern.
 The core negotiating algorithm works but is a work in progress.
 For best results a suggested start for buyer and seller is one in which the buyer's staring offer is about 10 % of the seller's initial asking price.
 That spread is typcial of an insurance claim settlement negotiation or a congressional budget negotiating.
 In the recent covid stimulus negotiation one party started at 950 billion and the other at 150 billion.

+# running application

+Application can be ran from the main method in Driver.java in edu.bu.met.cs655 package.
+If you chose to be the buyer, a suggested input for buyer starting price is 10000 with a limit of 7000 If you chose seller the suggested limit is 3000 and the suggested counterparty's first offer is 10000 . at or around those figures, the suggested counterparty's amounts should move 3-500 increments.
+The application works with other figures but those will give you a good sampling of it in action.

 # Github Link

 [link to my final project Github repo](https://github.com/metcs/met-cs665-assignment-project-pmcder.git)